Billionaire Profile

 Founded Mo Ibrahim Foundation

-Established the Mo Ibrahim Foundation to promote good governance in Africa.
+Established the Mo Ibrahim Foundation to promote good governance and leadership in Africa.

 Philanthropy & Social Impact